Here are some Frequently Asked Questions that may help answer any queries you have.

-To find out how much extra help you will need you and your parents or carers will meet a member of staff from the assessment team.
+To find out how much extra help you will need, you and your parents/carers will meet a member of staff from the admissions team.

-You and your parents or carers talk to the staff about what you need and what you like and do not like.
+You and your parents/carers will talk to the staff about what you need, what you like and what you do not like.

 The college can then plan for the extra help you need.

-If you think you need extra help with work, you go to your personal tutor.
+If you think you need extra help with work, you can ask your teachers and support staff for help.

-Your individual learning plan will have short, medium and long term targets.
+Your Education, Health & Care Plan (EHCP) and Individual Learning Plan (ILP) will have your short, medium and long term targets.

-The teachers and staff at Derwen College help you meet your targets.
+All staff at Derwen College will support you to meet your targets.

 You choose what work or job you want to do when you leave college.

-You choose a programme area that has this sort of job.
+You choose a pathway area that has this sort of job.

-You will have an assessment in the programme area you have chosen.
+You will have an assessment in the pathway area you have chosen.

-This will help the teachers plan for your needs.
+This will help staff plan for your needs.

-The Programme Managers will make a timetable of what you are doing.
+The Pathway Leader will make a timetable of what you are doing.

-Your personal tutor and teachers will explain anything you do not understand.
+Your Personal Tutor will talk to you about your progress.
+Your personal tutor and support staff will explain anything you do not understand.

 Coming to Derwen College is about learning to be independent.
 So you can do more things for yourself.